nsidc/earthaccess/README.md

 # number of granules (data files) that matched our criteria
 counts = GranuleQuery.hits()
-# We get the files metadata
+# We get the metadata
 granules = GranuleQuery.get(10)

 # earthdata provides some convenience functions for each data granule